 - Comparing ant communities in unburned and burned sections of a prairie.
 Fall term 2013.

 For more information or to apply, send a brief email email describing your interests and what you hope to gain from an independent study.
-Also, outline your relevant experience and background.
+Also, include your relevant experience and background–keep it brief.
 If you have a resume, include it.
 If you have any questions, please contact Stuart at the Chicago Botanic Garden.